swihart/bridged_survival/README.md

 ## FAQs

-### Q: What if my application needs an integrated term for n &gt; 32?
+### Q: What if my application needs an integrated term for n greater than 32?

-### A: Run this code and store the output in a file similar to `integral_terms_all_v02.R`.
+A: Run this code and store the output in a file similar to `integral_terms_all_v02.R`.
 Our application needed `n in c(1:32)`.
 Remember for n=0 the integrated term is `exp(-s^a)`.
 Just start with 1 below and go to the max number of observed failures in the a cluster for your dataset.
 For instance, a cluster-randomized clinical trial with clusters of a size 100 would be covered by `n in c(1:100)`.
 We show the code for `n in c(1:7)` and the output, which can be copy-and-pasted into functions.

     ## copy output into functions like we did for integral_terms_all_v02.R
     library(copula)